Transform Your Solar Investment Into an Automated Energy Trading System

 Upgrade to Premium

-Upgrade for a small monthly fee to start optimising your energy usage and trade automatically!
+Upgrade for a small monthly fee to enable advanced optimisation and automated decision logic, based on your configuration and device capabilities.

 Simple, Transparent Pricing

-Start free and upgrade when you're ready to add advanced trading features.
+Start free on a dedicated Home Assistant instance, and upgrade when you’re ready to enable advanced automation features.

 Free Plan